 Felipe

 Hi Felipe!
-Thank you so much for your honest comment.
-I totally get you.
-I know exactly what the pressure to be thin is like when your job revolves around your looks.
-That’s tough, and you are very strong!
-Please keep me posted on how the process of giving up dieting goes for you.
-I’d love to help support you.
-Sending my best wishes!! xoxo Kari
+Thank you so much for your comment.
+I totally get you, and I have no doubt that so many other people relate to you too.
+The pressure to be thin when your job revolves around your looks can be really intense.
+You are very strong!
+Keep me posted on how the process of giving up dieting goes for you.
+I’d love to help support you in any way that I can.

 Hi!
 I have a couple questions about learning how to eat when you’re hungry and stopping when you’re full.
 What if you aren’t sure how to do that?
 Are there certain steps/questions to ask yourself every time you eat?
 Are there certain signs?
 I’m not sure what hunger and fullness feels like and often times don’t know what in craving because of 10+ years of restricting and being unhappy with my body.
 I’m in the process of learning new skills and trusting myself again.
 I’ve made huge progress, but it’s just about fine tuning some areas of my life.
 Is there a food journal you recommend?
 I’m learning how to get to know myself again and just need some guidelines.
 All that you’ve written makes complete sense and resignates with me.
 I’m just wanting some tools to get me started.
 Do you recommend using a hunger scale?
 Thank you.